masashitsubaki/molecularGNN_smiles/README.md

 </div>

-If you prepare a dataset with the same format as "data.txt" in a new directory, you can train our neural network using your dataset by the above two commands (i) and (ii).
+If you prepare a dataset with the same format as "data.txt" in a new directory, you can train our GNN using your dataset by the above two commands (i) and (ii).

 ## Future work